-In 2008, there were a total registered number of 547 certified organic wine producers in Austria, with an average vineyard area of 5.1 hectares.
-During the time span from 2005 to 2009, organic wine cultivation virtually doubled from 1,791 to 3,218 hectares, with notable increases in the federal states of Burgenland and Vienna.
-In 2009, organic viticulture accounted for 7.8 percent of the total cultivated vineyard surface area in Austria.
+In 2012, there were a total registered number of 794 certified organic wine producers in Austria, with an average vineyard area of 5.4 hectares.
+During the time span from 2000 to 2012, organic wine cultivation virtually raised from 762 to 4,259 hectares.
+In 2012, organic viticulture accounted for 9.2 percent of the total cultivated vineyard surface area in Austria.

 Production forms in viticulture

 Two forms of organic viticulture have, for one reason or another, developed and one differs between